 On December 7, 2022, the Pueblo of Tesuque expressed an interest in consulting on the undertaking but offered no comments.
-Historic Albuquerque, Inc. offered design assistance in the future, if needed, but did not request to participate in the Section 106 consultation.
-No other agencies or Tribes have responded or elected to participate in the Section 106 consultation process.
+To date, no other agencies or Tribes have responded or elected to participate in the Section 106 consultation process.

-Section 106 correspondence is summarized in Section 6 and provided in Appendix C.
+Section 106 correspondence is provided in Appendix C.